 Our Mission and Objectives

 The Suwannee River Soil and Water Conservation District was organized in July 1942 under the provisions of the Florida Conservation Act of 1937 and amended by the Soil Conservation Act of Florida, Chapter 582.
 The name was changed to Suwannee County Conservation District (SCCD) in October of 1999.
-The Suwannee County Conservation District has provided conservation assistance to Suwannee County residents for more than 70 years.
-They develop and administer a resource conservation program that will provide for the conservation, development and land use of natural resources in Suwannee County.
+The Suwannee County Conservation District has provided conservation assistance to Suwannee County for more than 70 years, while also serving Lafayette and Hamilton Counties.
+They develop and administer a resource conservation program that will provide for the conservation, development and land use of natural resources.
 SCCD Supervisors are locally elected officials who look to the future with vision focused on identifying natural resource concerns and providing leadership to address those concerns.
 SCCD’s mission is to provide services needed by Suwannee County landowners to conserve, develop, and protect our natural resources by helping:

-- help developers and homeowners manage the land in an environmentally sensitive manner;
+• help producers, developers and homeowners manage the land in an environmentally sensitive manner

 Our Board of Supervisors